 Aaron's mission is to empower local changemakers with innovative technology and data solutions.
 His interest in urban development and economics began in Macon, Georgia, where he led a research project on the city's transportation infrastructure.
 Since then he's developed data solutions for a microfinance company in South Africa, explored the property markets of favelas in Brazil, and conducted research on refugee housing strategies in Germany.
 Now his dream is to make cutting edge analytics available to everyone working to build stronger communities.
-Beyond his role as lead economist at LandLink, Aaron studies development and urban economics at the Universität Heidelberg in Germany.
+Beyond his role as lead economist at LandLink, Aaron is currently studying for a Masters of Development Practice at the University of California, Berkeley.

 B.B.A.
 International Business, Finance, and Economics, Summa Cum Laude '17

 - Fulbright Scholar - Research in Heidelberg, Germany

 - Humanity in Action Fellow - Amsterdam Program

 Brandon has a passion for solving complex problems with creative technology.
 A Georgia native, Brandon came to Mercer University as a Presidential Scholar to study electrical engineering, but soon fell in love with coding.
 He has served as captain for the Binary Bears, Mercer's coding team, and won multiple programming competitions.
 Brandon is proficient in Python, Java, C#, R, and web design, and plans on applying all of his coding skills to create innovative solutions at LandLink, including machine learning, big data, and visualization technologies.
 When he is not working as director of technology at LandLink, Brandon is studying for his Master of Science in Engineering at Mercer University.

 M.S.E.
 Software Engineering, '19